thlorenz/doctoc-web/README.md

 - [doc-toc-web](#doc-toc-web)
 - [Install ](#install)

-# doc-toc-web
+# doctoc-web

-This is the source of the [DocToc web application](http://doc-toc.herokuapp.com/).
+This is the source of the [DocToc web application](http://doctoc.herokuapp.com/).
 It generates table of contents for markdown files on github.

 ## Install